How Do I Provision a GCP Service Account IAM Binding With Pulumi?

 export const serviceAccountName = myServiceAccount.name;

-- Service Account Resource: The
+- Service Account Creation: Utilizes the

-resource assigns theroles/storage.admin
+resource to assign theroles/storage.admin

 Deploy this code